defensio/defensio-wordpress/readme.txt

 === Defensio Anti-Spam ===
-Contributors: Karabunga
+Contributors: Websense Inc.
 Donate link: http://defensio.com/
 Tags: comments, spam, antispam, defensio
 Requires at least: 2.8
-Tested up to: 3.0
+Tested up to: 3.1
-Stable tag: 2.5.8
+Stable tag: 2.6.0

-Defensio is an advanced spam filtering web service that learns and adapts to your behaviors and those of your readers.
+Defensio is an advanced spam, malicious content and profanity filtering web service that learns and adapts.

 == Description ==

-Defensio is an advanced spam filtering web service that learns and adapts to your behaviors and those of your readers.
+Defensio is an advanced spam filtering web service that learns and adapts to your behaviors and those of your users.
+In addition to simple spam filtering, we also provide world-class malicious content detection, profanity filtering, URL categorization, script detection and much more.

-Advanced features such as support for OpenID, detailed statistics, charts, RSS feed of our comments (innocent and spam) and counter widget are also available.
+Advanced features such as support for OpenID, detailed statistics, charts and counter widget are also available.

 Defensio aims to be an all-in-one anti-spam solution.
 Therefore, using it along with other anti-spam plugins WILL cause problems.
 PLEASE deactivate Akismet and other similar plugins before activating Defensio.